 Hear how Corbenic puts people with special needs at the centre of its community.
 Poet Jon Plunkett - who developed the Poetry Path - will share some poems before we explore at our own pace over open hillside and through native woodlands.
 We’ll have the chance to pen our own lines to add to the path’s ‘Poetree’ installation.

-In the crannog hide we’ll hear about the reserve and its osprey breeding pair.
-We’re then free to explore the visitor centre and hides.
+We’ll hear about the reserve and its osprey breeding pair before free time to explore the visitor centre and hides.
 It’s chick-hatching time - catch live footage and spot red squirrels, wildfowl and deer.
 Wander back to Dunkeld via the Fungarth walk through rolling countryside at your own pace (~2 miles).
 No dogs allowed.

 5. Quarrymill Woodland Park – RSPB Scotland & Gannochy Trust* (20 places, 14.30 until ~18.00)